-Guest contributor Samantha Karen is the founder of the travel bog Sam Sees World.
-A 20-something traveler on a mission to explore the world, she has a special fondness for the Indonesian island of Lombok.
-Here, she spills the beans on why you might want to visit Lombok on a tropical holiday.
+Guest contributor Samantha Karen has a special fondness for the Indonesian island of Lombok.
+Here, she spills the beans on why Lombok’s attractions make it perfect for a tropical holiday.

 Have you heard of Lombok?